Russia’s space chief pens stargazing ballads. They also serve Moscow’s political orbit.

 “We must work in order to defend/the gift of our forefathers,” go Rogozin’s lyrics.
 “And at night, intoxicated or dry/We dream of Russia.”

-The 2019 celebrations saw lip-synced performances of two other Rogozin creations on the Roscosmos playlist: the power ballad “We Tear the Sky to Shreds” and a tune with all the stagy soar of a Eurovision song contest entry, “Above the Earth Flies a Ship.”
+The 2019 celebrations included lip-synced performances of two other Rogozin creations on the Roscosmos playlist: the power ballad “We Tear the Sky to Shreds” and a tune with all the stagy soar of a Eurovision song contest entry, “Above the Earth Flies a Ship.”

 “Above the Earth flies a ship,” begins one chorus.
 “In the cosmos of space/Like an ancient airship/Friend of wind and wandering/Snug in a star blanket.”